Police find 2 dead kids in Miami apartment, mother arrested

 The officers entered the apartment and found a 3-year-old boy and a 5-year-old girl.
 The children were lying in a prone position on the bed with their arms, legs and neck tied, a police report said.

 They tried to resuscitate the children until a Miami Fire Rescue crew arrived and pronounced them dead.
-The woman has been charged with two counts of murder.
+Authorities have not released information on how they were killed, but the woman has been charged with two counts of murder.

-Police have not said how many calls were made to 911 or whether she spoke to a dispatcher.
+It is not yet clear how many calls were made to 911 or whether she spoke to a dispatcher.

+Miami police spokesperson Michael Vega said the father was not living there at the time but said there had been at least four calls made to the address in the past year over domestic violence, trespassing and disturbance.
+None of the incidents involved the children and no arrests were made, Vega said.

+The father, Frantzy Belval, told The Associated Press that he would pick up the children every weekend and they would go and spend the night with him.
+Joassaint and Belval are both originally from Haiti, but he arrived in 1995 and she came to the U.S. in 2015.